 Jay holds dual degrees from California State University, Sacramento and an advanced certificate from the Wharton School of Business at the University of Pennsylvania.
 He completed the Certified 401(k) Professional (C(k)P™) program at The Retirement Advisor University (TRAU) at the UCLA Anderson School of Management Executive Education, as well as the Certified Exit Planning Advisor (CEPA) program through the Exit Planning Institute.

 Jay and his wife Amy live in Folsom with their five children.
-Jay and his family are proud advocates of many non-profit support and educational organizations throughout Northern California, including the Monterey Bay Aquarium and the California Academy of Sciences.
+Jay and his family are proud advocates of many non-profit support and educational organizations throughout Northern California, including the Monterey Bay Aquarium, California Academy of Sciences, and the San Juan Education Foundation.